 Monday July 26 at 6:00pm, 6:30pm, 7:00pm (Open Auditions – singing & dancing)

 Monday July 26 at 7:30pm – Please keep this slot open in the event you are invited to a callback audition.

 Advanced registration is required (See below for links to sign up)

 Open auditions are for singing & dancing only

-Callback auditions – by invitation – will include reading from script
+Callback auditions – by invitation – may include reading from script and tap dancing.

 Open Auditions for vocals & dance (limited to 8 auditioners per session/advance registration required)

 - 2:30 pm